rightcallconsulting/snap/README.txt

 	browsers.
 Use it only if there is a good justifiable reason.
 Instead of 'innerHTML' use the DOM operations to manipulate nodes in the HTML as this has more consistent behavior.

+---JQuery
+----Always use the .done() .fail() .always() (especially .fail()) callbacks when you can.
+It will make your debugging life and that of your
+	friend's much less stressful